 Laurie was the former Head of Monitoring with the Harimau Selamanya project.
 He still helps out with making videos for Rimba’s projects.
 Laurie started out with Rimba on a 6-month volunteering stint in the Kenyir Wildlife Corridor Project, making the long journey all the way from Oxford, UK.
 However, he ended up staying longer than he planned, and worked on his very own project: ‘Conservation Status of Big Cats in a Threatened Wildlife Corridor in Malaysia’ – affectionately known as ‘Project Black Cloud’ for short.
 This work was carried out for his master’s degree at Nottingham University Malaysia Campus (supervised by Ahimsa and Reuben), and was a continuation of Reuben’s work in the Kenyir Wildlife Corridor.
 He has a bachelors degree in Zoology from Cardiff University and is also hooked on surfing, capoeira and photography.
 You can view a selection of his work at www.lauriehedges.co.uk or contact him at laurie UNDERSCORE hedges AT gmail DOT com.

 Ahimsa is the lead researcher of ‘Management and Ecology of Malaysian Elephants‘ or MEME.
-He is also a co-supervisor for Sheema’s PhD, and supports Project Pteropus with camera traps.
+He also co-supervised Sheema’s PhD, and supported Project Pteropus with video traps.
 Ahimsa received his PhD from the University of Tokyo and is currently an Assistant Professor with the University of Nottingham Malaysia Campus in the School of Geography.
 He is primarily interested in the ecology and conservation of large herbivores such as elephants and their interactions with plants (e.g. food habits, seed dispersal).
 More details of Ahimsa’s research expertise can be found here.
 You can contact him at: ahimsa AT camposarceiz DOT com

 David is an evolutionary ecologist and conservation scientist currently studying the effects of climate change on amphibian distribution and elevation on Mt.
 Kinabalu.
 He has worked on frogs on Gunung Kinabalu, and Challenges in regulating transboundary haze and many other projects in S.E.
 Asia.
 His specialties include reptiles and amphibians, but he also helps train regional conservation scientists to communicate their science more effectively to diverse but targeted audiences and stakeholders.
 He also works with the IUCN’s Climate Change Specialist Group.
 David received his PhD from the University of Miami on frogs in Papua New Guinea.
 Details of David’s research can be found on his Google Scholar and Research Gate pages.
 You can contact him at: rokrokbickford AT gmail DOT com